Vancouver, Oregon, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Take care to find the correct type.
-Most adapters currently being sold are simply plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. It's important that you choose the right kind.
+A lot of adapters for sale now are just plugs and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be sufficient for most countries.

 Make your flight more comfortable with an airplane phone mount

-If you see the Pearson Air Museum, wear museum-appropriate clothing and take:
+If you go to the Pearson Air Museum, wear museum-appropriate clothing and take:

 November